-It is not reasonable to infer that the population has been largely unchanged because the occupied area of heathland was similar in 2015, 2016 and 2017.
+It is not reasonable to infer that the population had recovered to its earlier level by 2015, and has been largely unchanged since, because the occupied area of heathland has been similar in each year.
 Many species occupy the same territories year after year, but it is difficult making such comparisons in the case of Grouse.
 The maps show notional territories, rather than the areas actually occupied by the Grouse, and there will be rearrangement of territories, year on year, reflecting the changing suitability of the heather: after burning it is initially unsuitable, and then it improves in subsequent years; but after the heather matures, it becomes too thick and overgrown.